Federal Funds Oversight Act

 (a) Improper payments: An eligible entity that receives money from the fund and makes improper payments shall be held liable by the state under the Improper Payments Elimination and Recovery Act of 2010 for the total amount of any disallowance of federal funds as a result of the improper payments.

-(b) Misuse of funds: An eligible entity that misuses federal funds shall be subject to civil action under the False Claims Act.
+(b) Misuse of funds: An eligible entity that misuses federal funds may be subject to civil action under the False Claims Act, if applicable.

 (c) Notice: The State Treasurer shall provide notice of the penalties specified under subsections a. and b. to each eligible entity that receives Federal funding from the State Treasury.